Bedrooms 3, Sleeps 6

-Huge main salon with two 4 person leather sofas, an armchair and cherry wood coffee table.
+Huge main salon with two 4 person leather sofas, an armchair and cherry wood coffee-table.
 Open fireplace, large enough to burn metre long logs.
 Long pan for roasting chestnuts and marshmallows.
-There is a large lcd tv, UK Free-sat HD and French HD channels, Blu-ray player and X-Box One.
+There is a large lcd tv, UK Free-sat HD and French HD channels, Blu-ray player and X-Box.

 Four large sunny double bedrooms.
 Bedroom 1 is en suite.
 Bedrooms 2 and 3 have washbasins.
-Bedroom 4 has a mezzanine level for the double bed, a large double sofa that can also act as a bed and plenty of room for an inflatable double mattress or 2 (provided).
+Bedroom 4 has a mezzanine level for the double bed, a large double sofa that can also act as a bed and plenty of room for an inflatable mattress (provided).

 Bedroom 1 is en suite.
 There is a further shower room and 2 wcs.